adespada/susneo-shiny-DavidEspada/README.md

-# SusNeo Shiny - Sustainability Analytics Dashboard
+# Susneo Shiny - Sustainability Analytics Dashboard

 A modern, dark-themed Shiny application for sustainability data analysis and carbon emissions tracking.
 Built with R6 classes and modular architecture using the `{golem}` framework.